ocaml/tuareg/README.md

 - By default, Tuareg will align the arguments of functions as follows:

         function_name arg1
           arg2

-  If you prefer that arguments on the second line be indented w.r.t. the function name, put `(setq tuareg-indent-align-with-first-arg nil)` in your [Init File][].
-This may be convenient if you use the following style:
+  This is what most OCaml programmers expect and is convenient if you use the following style:

         function_name (fun x ->
             do_something
           )
           arg2

+  If you prefer the “lisp style” indentation in which arguments on the second line are aligned with the arguments on the first line as in

+        function_name arg1
+                      arg2

+  put `(setq tuareg-indent-align-with-first-arg t)` in your [Init File][].

   In both cases, if there are no argument on the line following the function name, the indentation will be: